 High Heating Bills

-If you are wondering “How efficient is a 20 year old furnace?”, you might be surprised to find that heaters tend to lose their energy efficiency over time.
+If you are wondering “How efficient is a 20-year-old furnace?”, you might be surprised to find that heaters tend to lose their energy efficiency over time.
 In fact, according to the US Department of Energy (DOE), the annual energy utilization efficiency (AFUE) of a heater typically drops to 78% or lower after about two decades of usage (20 years) even with regular maintenance.
 AFUE is simply a system used to measure the efficiency of a heating unit.
-For instance, a 80% AFUE furnace is able to use 80% of the energy it consumes to heat a home, meaning 20% of the energy goes to waste.
+For instance, an 80% AFUE furnace is able to use 80% of the energy it consumes to heat a home, meaning 20% of the energy goes to waste.

 In essence, when your furnace’s AFUE drops, your heating costs will likely rise.

-To keep your heating costs relatively low and stable, you should get a professional HVAC technician to replace your old, inefficient heater with a new, high efficiency heater (93 to 97% AFUE heater).
-Until your heater reaches that point, be sure to schedule annual heating tune-ups for optimal, energy efficient performance.
+To keep your heating costs relatively low and stable, you should get a professional HVAC technician to replace your old, inefficient heater with a new, high-efficiency heater (93 to 97% AFUE heater).
+Until your heater reaches that point, be sure to schedule annual heating tune-ups for optimal, energy-efficient performance.